MishaConway/dalli-store-with-cas/README.md

 extends it with two new methods, cas and cas_multi.
 These methods are specifically implemented to be compatible with IdentityCache so it's good news for

-    - those wishing to use Dalli with IdentityCache with full support (with normal DalliStore, IdentityCache activates its 'fallback fetcher' which doesn't protect against various race conditions leading to corrupted data
+    - those wishing to use Dalli with IdentityCache with full support (with normal DalliStore, IdentityCache activates its 'fallback fetcher', which doesn't protect against various race conditions leading to corrupted data

     - those who just want cas support on DalliStore

 ## Installation